National Coalition for Language Access

 Statutes are laws, passed by both Houses of Congress and signed by the President.
 Laws can only be changed by a new law being passed by both Houses of Congress and signed by the President.

-Regulations are the specific instructions that an agency develops in order to implement a law.
-Regulations can be changed by an agency (e.g. the Department of Health and Human Services or the Department of Justice) through a process of drafting, requesting public input, and responding to the input.
+Regulations are the specific instructions that an agency develops to implement a statute.
+Regulations can be changed by an agency (e.g. the Department of Health and Human Services or the Department of Justice) through a process of proposing changes, requesting public input, responding to the input, and finalizing new regulations.

-Guidance is provided by an agency to clarify regulations.
-Guidance can be issued at any time, but it cannot change a regulation or a law.
+Guidance is provided by an agency either before or after regulations are finalized.
+They can provide initial information about a statute or clarify regulations.
+They can take different forms such as a letter, or questions and answers.
+Guidance can be issued at any time, but it cannot change a regulation or a statute.
+Guidance also can be withdrawn at any time.

 Executive Orders are instructions sent by the President to the agencies of the Executive Branch of the government.
-Executive Orders can be changed by a President at any time, but they cannot change a statute, a regulation or a guidance.
+Executive Orders can be changed by a President at any time, but they cannot change a statute or a regulation.

-The following current statutes, regulations, guidance and Executive Orders support/impact language access.
+The following current statutes, regulations, guidance, Executive Orders and case law support/impact language access.

 The NCFLA has started a project to collect stories about how language access, or a lack thereof, has impacted individuals, organizations, and communities.
 These stories come from people who communicate in a language other than English, who are Deaf, Deafblind or Hard of Hearing, or who work in healthcare, education, social services, or the legal professions.